maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 No, `mvn clean install` is not "pure evil", it has its own merit.
 And no, installing built artifacts is not "polluting", that is really silly thing to say.
 And finally, if your build picks up a year ago installed SNAPSHOT from your local repository, you are simply lacking proper and planned maintenance.
+Snapshot cleanups is what usually modern MRMs do on scheduled basis, same should happen to your local repository.
 Don't feel pressured to submit yourself to "facts" that are more like "beliefs", and as such, are usually wrong.
 That said, it is much better to get accustomed and learn what and how your tools do, instead to become a blind "cult follower".